 A scientific approach to examining the world that embraces systems thinking therefore demands that we consider landscapes, regions or whole continents as systems.
 In these systems, elements such as land, air, water, human societies, plants, and animals, interact in ways that influence the likelihood that the system will survive or perish.

-This three-week 3-credit summer intensive course builds on ISCI 360, in which students examined the complex interconnecting components that contribute to the nature and status of the present-day system of a country, a region or a city.
+This 3-credit summer intensive course ( program runs between April 27 to May 14, 2019) builds on ISCI 360, in which students examined the complex interconnecting components that contribute to the nature and status of the present-day system of a country, a region or a city.
 We intend to begin with a study of Iceland (as a completely self-contained nation-state ‘system’, Iceland offers a particularly valuable case study).

 A typical day might include: